-Ministry groups (i.e., children, youth, seniors, etc.) give a common-ground foundation for a particular age and stage.
+Ministry groups (e.g. children, youth, seniors) give a common-ground foundation for a particular age and stage.
 They establish the common metanarrative and vernacular of the group in age-appropriate terms.
 Usually, ministry leaders are specialists in that age group, and have key insights on the culture of that age range.